mwibrow/CALVin-images/README.md

 ## Converting to other formats

-If PNG (or JPEG, etc.) versions of a particular image is required, then the easiest way is to use Inkscape at the command line (Inkscape usually does a better job of retaining transparency for PNG files than other methods).
+If a PNG (or JPEG, etc.) version of a particular image is required, then the easiest way is to use Inkscape at the command line (Inkscape usually does a better job of retaining transparency for PNG files than other methods).
 For example: